leonardo-toffalini/viscous/report/equations_for_fluid_sim.typ

 efforts.

-For our purposes we will rearrange @eq:navier-stokes such that we have only the time derivate of the velocity on the left and omit the internal force part, as we will recover this part later.
+For our purposes we will rearrange @eq:navier-stokes such that we have only the time derivate of the velocity on the left, and omit the internal force part, as we will recover it later.
 So we arrive at the equation which we will solve:

 $
   (partial bold(u))/(partial t) = - (bold(u) dot nabla)bold(u) + nu Delta